ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 #### Terminating events dispose of signal resources

-When a `Signal` terminates, and therefore its observers terminate, in response to an event, any resources being used to generate events should be disposed of.
+When a `Signal` terminates in response to an event, all observers will be released, and any resources being used to generate events should be disposed of.

 The easiest way to ensure proper resource cleanup is to return a `Disposable` from the generator closure, which will be disposed of when termination occurs.